dolphindb/Tutorials_EN/ACL_and_Security.md

 # DolphinDB Database Security and User Access Control

+> This tutorial applies to versions prior to DolphinDB 1.30.21/2.00.9.

 DolphinDB provides users with a powerful, flexible and secure access control system.

 - [DolphinDB Database Security and User Access Control](#dolphindb-database-security-and-user-access-control)